|

 at top and choose "Copy")

 In your email program start composing an email and paste the questions to your email (use CTRL-V to paste or use Edit menu and choose "Paste").
-You can then answer them in your email and send it to costello@chemistryland.com. |
+Send to chm107pc@gmail.com |

 |